Our Greek Sources

 Age Matters!

 These codices are the oldest complete copies we have.
 Like time machines, they take us back to a period before many later changes crept into the text.
-The older the manuscript, the fewer copies stand between it and the original - meaning fewer opportunities for errors to slip in!
+The older the manuscript, the fewer copies stand between it and the original, meaning that there were fewer opportunities for errors to slip in.

 Quality Counts